Alcohol and the Silly Season

-Alcohol has been considered in the past ‘4th Macro’ and that is because the body does not inherently recognize this as a nutritional macronutrient like Fat, Carbohydrates or protein.
+Alcohol has been considered in the past '4th Macro' and that is because the body does not inherently recognise this as a nutritional macronutrient like Fat, Carbohydrates or protein.
 It is toxic to the body and considered a poison as the body exerts a lot of resources to detoxify its input.
 The reason that it is considered a 4th Macronutrient is that it carries the second largest Calorific value after Fat!

 Let’s break down where Alcohol fits in Calorically Per Gram of Intake:

 1 Gram of Carbohydrates = 4 Calories.

 Yep, you heard right Ethanol still contributes a calorific content to the body… however, it interacts differently than anticipated which we will explain below in more detail.
 But for now, keep in mind that your zero carb straight alcoholic beverages still carry a calorific count…

 Metabolic Process of Alcohol, how do we 'metabolise' this 4th macro?Interestingly there is a lengthy but fast-acting process to Alcohol metabolism.
 I will attempt to break this down the best way that will make chronological sense:

 1. Alcohol goes in...

 2. 2-8 percent gets lost in sweat and urine, taking a toilet break after carving it up on the dance floor.
 And breath, hence breath testing for blood alcohol levels